Joint Statement of the CMPA, CPSO, and the Physician Health Program of the OMA on the distress and suicide recognition and response project

 We are united in our agreement that, irrespective of each organization’s different roles in the life of a physician, we have a shared interest in recognizing a physician in distress or at risk and ensuring seamless connections to timely support.
 We commit to the collaborative exploration of opportunities to improve the awareness of physician distress and suicide, both within and across the boundaries of our respective organizations.

-Visit the CMPA Physician wellness page for resources on staying well and to connect to support when you need it.
+Visit the CMPA Physician support and wellness page for resources on staying well and to connect to support when you need it.